From Lab to Factory: What Physical AI Systems Actually Need

 Each of these is predictable and avoidable — but only if you evaluate against production requirements, not research benchmarks.

-Building for Production from Day One
+How to Build for Production from Day One?

 The path from lab to factory isn't a phase after research.
 It must be designed from the beginning: